jfaruk08/AW-Sales-dashboard/README.md

 # Data Analysis SQL Queries

-This repository contains SQL queries used to create a sales dashboard, each file representing a different query for extracting and analyzing data from the AdventureWorks database.
+This repository contains SQL queries used to create a sales dashboard, each file representing a different query for extracting and analysing data from the AdventureWorks database.

 ## Queries